 Old Legends Die or Fade Away

-As has happened with so many of our beautiful legends, the rock was rarely thought about for years.
-After the wagon train that passed near it was no longer violable, the “Teepee Rock,” was all but forgotten, hidden among the trees and tall grasses.
+As has happened with many of our beautiful legends, the rock was rarely thought about for years.
+After the wagon train that passed near it was no longer violable, the “Teepee Rock” was all but forgotten, hidden among the trees and tall grasses.
 One can only imagine what miracles the rock could tell if it could only speak

 The Coming Flood Skiatook Lake

 When the plans for Skiatook Lake were finalized, it became clear the rock would be covered by water.
-Descendents of Tallchief, led by Skiatook resident, Bill Kugee Supernaw, contacted the Corps of Engineers to ask that the rock is saved.
+Descendents of Tallchief, led by Skiatook resident, Bill Kugee Supernaw, contacted the Corps of Engineers to ask that the stone is saved.
 The Skiatook Chamber of Commerce and The Skiatook Museum Board campaigned to get the rock moved above the planned lake waters.